Blue Tongue Management Publishing for Koomurri Aboriginal Music and Performance

 How long would my license last?

-The duration (or “term”) of any finalised license agreement for Blue Tongue Management Publishing’s repertoire will be guided by your intended use and may be for one-off events or longer periods as required.
+The duration (or “term”) of any finalised license agreement for Koomurri’s repertoire will be guided by your intended use and may be for one-off events or longer periods as required.
 The term of a license will depend on the circumstances surrounding your licensing request and the proposed use of Koomurri's repertoire that you are interested in licensing.

 How much will a license cost?